benderlidze/bbw/_wallets/ledger-nano-s.md

 ## Background

-The Ledger Nano S is Ledger’s newest Bitcoin hardware wallet.
-Ledger's first hardware wallet was the [Ledger HW.1](/wallets/ledger-hw1/), and after that the Ledger Nano S.
+The Ledger Nano S is Ledger's newest Bitcoin hardware wallet.
+The Ledger Nano S is different than Ledger's other two hardware wallets—the Ledger Nano and [Ledger HW.1](/wallets/ledger-hw1/)—because it has a screen.

+The Nano S's screen means, like a KeepKey or TREZOR, it can be used even on a computer that is infected with malware.

 Here's a picture of the Nano S just so you can see how it looks: